miiy/miiy.github.io/_kubernetes/02-install/install-single-node.md

 [upload-config] Storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace [kubelet] Creating a ConfigMap "kubelet-config" in namespace kube-system with the configuration for the kubelets in the cluster
 [upload-certs] Skipping phase.
-Please see --upload-certs [mark-control-plane] Marking the node debian as control-plane by adding the labels: [node-role.kubernetes.io/control-plane node.kubernetes.io/exclude-from-external-load-balancers]
+Please see --upload-certs [mark-control-plane] Marking the node k8s-master as control-plane by adding the labels: [node-role.kubernetes.io/control-plane node.kubernetes.io/exclude-from-external-load-balancers]
-[mark-control-plane] Marking the node debian as control-plane by adding the taints [node-role.kubernetes.io/control-plane:NoSchedule]
+[mark-control-plane] Marking the node k8s-master as control-plane by adding the taints [node-role.kubernetes.io/control-plane:NoSchedule]
 [kubelet-check] Initial timeout of 40s passed.
 [bootstrap-token] Using token: 4y8q06.72p867r3g2bxmgyq [bootstrap-token] Configuring bootstrap tokens, cluster-info ConfigMap, RBAC Roles